chazlarson/Media-Scripts/Kometa/README.md

 ## clean-overlay-backup.py

-You've deleted stuff from Plex and want to clean up the leftover backup art that PMM saved when it applied overlays
+You've deleted stuff from Plex and want to clean up the leftover backup art that KOMETA saved when it applied overlays

 ### Settings